frederic-perez/AmE-dictionary/data/idioms.md

 __the last thing (one) wants__ Something which one absolutely does not want or has no use for.
 __the lion’s den__ A particularly dangerous, hostile, or oppressive place or situation, especially due to an angry or sinister person or group of people within it. _I felt like I was walking into the lion’s den when I went in front of the board for my annual review._
 __the lion’s share__ :two: Major share of something.
+__the meat of the matter__ The most important, basic, or fundamental essence or element(s) of an issue, problem, or matter at hand. _Thank you all for attending this staff meeting.
+Before we get to the meat of the matter, I’d like to assure each of you that your jobs are secure._
 __the proof is in the pudding__ The final results of something are the only way to judge its quality or veracity. _OK, if I did everything right, the engine should work right, but the proof will be in the pudding._
 __the real McCoy__ “The real McCoy” is an idiom and metaphor used in much of the English-speaking world to mean “the real thing” or “the genuine article”, e.g. “he’s the real McCoy”.
 __the short and the long of it__ The essential or most important point being made; the plain truth of the matter. _Bob, the short and the long of it is that we aren’t satisfied with your performance in work lately._